duffwang/duffwang.github.io/aboutme.md

 ## About Me

 Welcome!
-I'm a quantitative trader and analyst who loves using statistics to make data-driven decisions.
+I'm a finance professional, data analyst, and software developer who loves using statistics to make data-driven decisions.
 I am currently an equity options market maker located in San Francisco.

 ## Education